Aasthag2105/Project/README.md

 DOTS AND BOXES

 Objective of the game:
-To take more boxes than your opponent.
+To take more boxes than your opponent to win.

 Basics of the game: